ccleberg/cmc.pub/content/blog/2022-02-10-njalla-dns-api.md

 nano ~/ddns/ddns.py
 ```

-The following code snippet is quite long, so I won\'t go into depth on
+The following code snippet is quite long, so I won't go into depth on each
-each part.
-However, I suggest you read through the entire script before
+part.
+However, I suggest you read through the entire script before running it;
-running it; it is quite simple and contains comments to help explain
-each code block.
+it is quite simple and contains comments to help explain each code block.

-:warning: **Note**: You will need to update the following variables for
+:warning: **Note**: You will need to update the following variables for this to
-this to work:
+work:

--   `token`: This is the Njalla API token you created
+- `token`: This is the Njalla API token you created earlier.
-    earlier.
--   `user_domain`: This is the top-level domain you want to
+- `user_domain`: This is the top-level domain you want to modify.
-    modify.
--   `include_subdomains`: Set this to `True` if
-    you also want to modify subdomains found under the TLD.
+- `include_subdomains`: Set this to `True` if you also want to modify subdomains found under the TLD.
--   `subdomains`: If `include_subdomains` =
-    `True`, you can include your list of subdomains to be
+- `subdomains`: If `include_subdomains` = `True`, you can include your list of subdomains to be modified here.
-    modified here.

 ``` python
 #!/usr/bin/python